-1. Occupancies in Group U.
+- 1. Occupancies in Group U.

 - 2. Aisle accessways in Group A.

 - 3. Dwelling units and sleeping units in Groups R-1, R-2 and R-3.

 - 4. Sleeping units of Group I occupancies.

-1008.2.1 Illumination level under normal power.
+[S] 1008.2.1 Illumination level under normal power.
 The means of egress illumination level shall be not less than 1 footcandle (11 lux) at the walking surface.
 Luminaires shall be installed whenever exit signs are required by Section 1013.
+Along exit access stairways, exit stairways and at their required landings, the illumination level shall not be less than 10 footcandles (108 lux) at the walking surface when the stairway is in use.